hkdb/app/README.md

 ### SUMMARY

-A Unified Package Management Experience for users who handle a lot of machines.
+A Unified Package Management Experience for users who either want a reproduceable workstation build or simply handle a lot of machines with ease.

 App is a cross-platform package management wrapper written in Go that remembers all the additional packages a user installs on a machine beyond the base installation so that all the same packages can be automatically reinstalled on another machine with one command.
 It also provides the same command line interface across different distros/OS's and package managers so you don't have to remember the various syntax across different OS's and package managers.
 Last but not least, it allows users to upgrade all software packages installed on a system with a user defined set of package managers (ex. apt, flatpak, and AppImage) via a single command.